xibosignage/xibo-manual/source/en/layouts_templates.md

 #### Checkout

 To make edits to a Published Template click to Checkout and create a draft.
+Once edited the Template can be published to make the changes permanent overwriting the existing Template.
+Discard will revert the Template back to its original published state.

+{tip}
+Take your time with any edits you need to make as using **Checkout** ensures that no changes are made to your published version or shown on scheduled **Displays** until you choose to do so. **Publish** confirms changes have been made and will overwrite your published version. **Discard** will delete the draft with the published version remaining untouched.
+{/tip}

 #### Publish